 - -axes list the axes along which to apply the Fourier Transform.
 By default, the transform is applied along the three spatial axes.
-Provide as a comma-separate list of axis indices. - -inverse apply the inverse FFT - -magnitude output a magnitude image rather than a complex-valued image - -centre_zero re-arrange the FFT results so that the zero-frequency component appears in the centre of the image, rather than at the edges
+Provide as a comma-separate list of axis indices. - -inverse apply the inverse FFT - -magnitude output a magnitude image rather than a complex-valued image - · -rescale rescale values so that inverse FFT recovers original values - -centre_zero re-arrange the FFT results so that the zero-frequency component appears in the centre of the image, rather than at the edges